-A machine learning based model for intraoperative cardiac arrest outcome risk factors analysis
+Risk factors analysis of intraoperative cardiac arrest in a Chinese tertiary hospital with machine learning approaches

 Introduction

 Numerous complications may occur during anaesthesia and surgery.
 Intraoperative cardiac arrest (IOCA) is a rare but extremely serious risk event with high mortality.
 Intraoperative cardiac arrest is defined commonly as the loss of circulation prompting resuscitation with chest compressions and/or defibrillation in the operating[1].
 The intraoperative period was defined as the time spent in the operating room[2].
 IOCA occurs in the presence of trained professionals and monitoring equipment, unlike out-of-hospital or other units in-hospital cardiac arrests[3].
 In recent years, the incidence of in-hospital cardiac arrest increased slightly[3], but many reports confirm that the incidence of IOCA has declined over recent decades[5].
-Nevertheless, the incidence of IOCA is 21 per 100,000 surgeries and the 3-month mortality rate after IOCA is about 60%[6].
-IOCA is also associated with high mortality rates of approximately 35% immediately[7] and 30-days mortality rate of 63%[8].
+In general, the incidence of IOCA is 21 per 100,000 surgeries (ethetic specific?) while it is associated with high mortality rates of approximately 35% immediately[7] and 30-days mortality rate of 63%[8].

-Although IOCA causes many problems for anaesthesiologists, the studies about mortalities and risk factors analysis related to clinical outcomes after IOCA aren’t so much[8].
-Current disease severity scores do a poor job of predicting survival outcome for patients groups.
-More specifically, It’s significant to reduce the incidence of IOCA for doctors that the data is collect completely and statistical analysis on anesthesia management(the amount of blood loss and infusion, the use of vasoactive drugs, etc), patients’ complications, surgical site ,etc .
+Although IOCA causes many problems for anaesthesiologists, systematic understanding and controlling therisk factors related to clinical outcomes and mortality after IOCA are still in their infancy, especially in a systematic manner[8].

+Please briefly review more literature about specific advances and approaches in the field of risk factors analysis and controlling/monitoring of IOCA:

+Current disease severity scores do a poor job of predicting survival outcome for patient groups [].

-Machine learning is an area of computer science in which existing data are used to predict or respond to future data.
-Integrating machine learning into clinical medicine has the potential to dramatically improve health care delivery[9].
-Machine learning uses computer algorithms to generalize and summarize training data and extract nonlinear associations to assess the risk of a specified outcome[10].
-Machine learning models are more accurate at estimating the risk of death, and are able to use another algorithm to explain the reasoning behind the risk estimate given for a particular patient.
+Machine learning algorithms build a model based on sample data in order to make predictions or decisions.Integrating machine learning into clinical medicine has the potential to dramatically improve health care delivery[9].
+Machine learning models are more accurate at estimating the risk of death, and are able to explain the reasoning behind the risk estimate given for a particular patient.
 Machine learning approaches may enhance predictive discrimination for mortality following intraoperative cardiac arrest compared to existing illness severity scores and logistic regression[10].
 Several machine learning methods more accurately predict clinical deterioration than logistic regression[11].

+Innovations/significance of this work:

+Machine learning approaches: actually not really new ?

+Data scarcity in IOCA when using machine learning?

+Chinese data?

+Motivations/objectives of this work:

-The objective of this retrospective study is to recognize and analyse risk factors and outcomes of IOCA and predict high-risk patients and survival outcome using machine learning.
-The study might help to identify the areas to prevent and rescue IOCA, in order to reduce the incidence of IOCA and improve the prognosis.
+The objective of this retrospective study is to recognize and analyse risk factors and outcomes of IOCA and predict high-risk patients and survival outcome with machine learning approaches.
+The study will identify the risk factors to mitigate and rescue IOCA, bringing model-based prediction and data-driven strategies to clinical practice ofIOCA to reduce the incidence and improve the prognosis.

 Materials and Methods

+Data collection

 This retrospective study was approved by (number: ).
 The requirement for obtaining written informed consent from patients was waived because this study was retrospective.
 The electronic medical records of 829,370 patients, who underwent a surgical procedure under general anaesthesia, intraspinal anesthesia, regional anaesthesia or monitored anaesthetic care from January 2013 to December 2020, were reviewed.
 Among the 829,370 anaesthetic records, 80 patients who suffered IOCA were enrolled in this study (Figure 1).
 Brain-dead organ donors and babies undergoing cardiac compressions due to arrest immediately after caesarean section were excluded from the analysis.
 Patients who suffered an IOCA on cardiopulmonary bypass (CPB), or extracorporeal membrane oxygenation (ECMO), were also excluded because cardiac compressions are not needed in such situations and the use of such devices can significantly affect clinical outcomes.